pepstock-org/Charba-Wiki/docs/axes/PointLabels.md

 ## Point Labels

 The [point labels](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/RadialPointLabels.html) options are used to configure the point labels that are shown on the perimeter of the scale.
 They can be found in the pointLabels sub options object.
-Note that these options only apply if `display` is `true`.

 <img src={useBaseUrl('/img/pointLabels.png')} />